Yolo Vision Shenzhen

 Transfer Learning vs. Related Concepts

-It is helpful to distinguish transfer learning from similar terms:
+It is helpful to distinguish transfer learning from similar methodologies:

-• vs. Zero-Shot Learning: Transfer learning requires some labeled data for the new task to fine-tune the model.
-In contrast, zero-shot learning attempts to classify objects the model has never seen before, relying solely on semantic descriptions or attributes without any training examples.
+• vs. Zero-Shot Learning: Transfer learning requires a training phase with some labeled data for the new task.
+In contrast, zero-shot learning attempts to classify objects the model has never seen before, often relying on semantic descriptions rather than visual examples.

 Practical Example

-The following Python example demonstrates how to apply transfer learning using the ultralytics library.
-We load a YOLO11 model pre-trained on COCO and fine-tune it on a sample dataset.
+The following Python snippet demonstrates how to leverage transfer learning using the ultralytics library.
+Here, we load the YOLO11 model, which comes with pre-trained weights derived from the COCO dataset, and train it on a new dataset.
+This process automatically utilizes the pre-learned features.

 from ultralytics import YOLO

-# Load a pre-trained model (weights derived from the COCO dataset)
+# Load a pre-trained model (weights transfer from COCO dataset)

 model = YOLO("yolo11n.pt")